cysouw/diathesis/text/c08_preverbs.md

 ### [ NLA | NA– ] Preverb applicative+accusative drop {#sec:preverb-location-antiresultative}

 The result of a verb like *pressen* 'to squeeze' is *Saft* 'juice' [@next a].
-This verb needs an obligatory local phrase for the container of the juice, *aus der Zitrone* 'from the citron' [@next b].
+This verb needs an obligatory local phrase for the original container of the juice, *aus der Zitrone* 'from the citron' [@next b].
 Verbs in this category either use the preposition *aus* or *von*.
 With a preverb, the verb *auspressen* 'to squeeze' drops this accusative result and promotes the container of the result *Zitrone* to accusative [@next c].
 In effect, the role marked as object is exchanged.
-The new object (here *Zitrone*) always is a holonymic 'whole' containing the original meronymic content (here *Saft*).
-This diathesis applies to verb in which the meronymic content ist removed out of the holonymic container.
+The new object (here *Zitrone*) is always a holonymic 'whole' containing the original meronymic content (here *Saft*).
+This diathesis applies to verbs in which the meronymic content is removed out of the holonymic container.

 ::: ex
 a.
 Ich presse den Saft aus der Zitrone.